aces/Loris/README.md

     su - lorisadmin
     ```

-    <b>Important ⇾ All steps from this point forward must be executed by lorisadmin user</b>
+    <b>Important: All steps from this point forward must be executed by lorisadmin user</b>

     ```
     sudo mkdir -m 775 -p /var/www/$projectname